-A Tai Chi practitioner's metaphor of a silk thread unravelling as the physical movements are practised, is intentionally replicated in the continuity of mindful brushstrokes in my paintings.
+There is a Tai Chi practitioner's metaphor of a silk thread unravelling, as the physical movements are practised, which is intentionally replicated in the continuity of mindful brushstrokes in my paintings.

 © 2017 Adele Cloony